- Things you need to know

 What You Need to Know

 During the first six weeks after birth, your milk supply is trying to regulate itself to meet your baby's needs.
-Most mothers have let-down issues and a rapidly increasing supply of milk throughout this time.
+Most mothers have let-down issues and a rapidly increasing milk supply throughout this time.
 It would be best if you did not try to decrease your milk supply during the first six weeks.
 Give your body a chance to do its thing.

 So, How Do You Know if You Have an Oversupply?